jishengpeng/ControlSpeech/README.md

 ## 🔥 News
+- *2024.08*: 🎉🎉 We have open-sourced a SOTA Codec model [WavTokenizer](https://github.com/jishengpeng/WavTokenizer), which can reconstruct speech, music, and audio using only 40 tokens one-second!
 - *2024.06*: We release ControlSpeech on arxiv and opensource ControlToolkit.
 The ControlToolkit primarily comprises three components: the VccmDataset(which is based on the TextrolSpeech dataset), a set of relevant evaluation metrics, and the replication code for related baselines.
 - *2023.12*: [Textrolspeech](https://github.com/jishengpeng/TextrolSpeech) is accepted by ICASSP 2024.